-The Company has a non-cancelable operating lease for office space in Malvern, Pennsylvania which, as of June 30, 2024, has a remaining lease term of approximately 6.3 years.
-See also Note 12.
-Subsequent Events.
-The discount rate used to account for the Company's operating leases is the Company's estimated incremental borrowing rate of 5.4%.
+The Company had a non-cancelable operating lease for office space in Malvern, Pennsylvania.
+On August 8, 2024, the Company entered into a Lease Termination Agreement with its landlord.
+In return for an early termination fee of \$0.4 million, the office lease was terminated as of August 31, 2024, and the Company has no further obligations with regard to the office lease.
+The Company's total cost to exit the office lease was \$0.5 million, including a broker fee and other costs.
+The discount rate used to account for the Company's operating leases was the Company's estimated incremental borrowing rate of 5.4%.